 Material standardisation is crucial for industry uptake.
 There are many early adopters of graphene, but without standardisation, it's difficult for industry to be assured of the quality and properties of its graphene samples.
 The University of Manchester and NPL are seeking to address this gap and accelerate the development of graphene-enabled technology, and to improve the ability to produce graphene in a reliable and repeatable way.
 The University and NPL have published a good practice guide to tackle the ambiguity surrounding how to measure graphene which can be found here.

-Through the collaboration between the National Graphene Institute and the National Physical Laboratory, we provide independent certification of new products, ensuring that product claims are supported by appropriate measurement and characterisation data, and that the claims made by vendors are reasonable and accurate.
-Certified products are listed on our independent database, which is regularly updated.
-For more information about our Product Certification services, please contact us.
+Through the collaboration between the National Graphene Institute and the National Physical Laboratory, we provide independent characterise of new products, ensuring that product claims are supported by appropriate measurement and characterisation data, and that the claims made by vendors are reasonable and accurate.
+For more information about our Product Certification services, please contact NPL here.